On the Expressive Power of Inquisitive Team Logic and Inquisitive First-Order Logic: Introduction

 where $X[\vec{x}]=\{ (s(x_1),\ldots, s(x_n)) \, |\, s\in X \}$ is the relation encoding the team $X$.

-\footnote{It is worth noting that the above translation of open formulas to sentences can be also done inside dependence logic: it is straightforward to check that $\phi(\vec{x})$ and the sentence $ \forall \vec{x}(R\vec{x} \vee (\neg R(\vec{x})\wedge \phi(\vec{x}) ))$ satisfy \eqref{eq1} for all models $\M$ and teams $X$ over the variables $\{x_1,\ldots,x_n\}$ \cite{Kontinen15}.
-The possibility of internally representing open formulas by sentences is possible in any team-based logic that has the dependence logic disjunction and universal quantifier.
-These operators are not available in the logic $\inqBT$ studied in this paper.}

 Our primary focus in this paper is an interesting team-based logic, closely related to inquisitive logic \cite{Ciardelli:18book,Ciardelli:23book}, a research program that aims to extend the scope of logic to include not only statements, but also questions.
-The standard system of inquisitive first-order logic, called $\inqBQ$ \cite{Ciardelli:23book}, can be seen as an extension of standard first-order logic with a question-forming disjunction, $\lori$, and a question-forming existential, $\existsi$.
+The standard system of inquisitive first-order logic, called $\inqBQ$ \cite{Ciardelli:23book},\footnote{In the inquisitive semantics literature, the so-called ``basic'' system of inquisitive propositional logic is denoted \textsf{InqB}; the name $\inqBQ$ reflects the fact that this system is obtained by enriching \textsf{InqB} with Quantifiers.} can be seen as an extension of standard first-order logic with a question-forming disjunction, $\lori$, and a question-forming existential, $\existsi$.
 Using these operators, one can express, in addition to statements like ``all objects are $P$'' (expressed as usual by $\forall xPx$) also questions such as ``whether or not all objects are $P$'' ($\forall xPx\lori\neg\forall xPx$), ``which objects are $P$'' ($\forall x(Px\lori\neg Px)$), and ``what is one example of a $P$'' ($\existsi xPx$).